The Abrahamic Center Mission

-- Rev. Thomas Chillikulam, S.J. – Associate Pastor, Gesu Parish, University Heights, OH
+- Rev. Thomas Chillikulam, S.J. – Associate Pastor, Gesu Parish, University Heights, Ohio

-- Murat Gurer – Business Development & Client Engagement
+- Murat Gurer – Business Development and Client Engagement

-- Fareed Siddiq CFP – Executive Director, Portfolio Management Director, Financial Advisor at Morgan Stanley
+- Fareed Siddiq, CFP – Executive Director, Portfolio Management Director, Financial Advisor, Morgan Stanley

-- Thomas Uthup – Founder & President, Friends of United Nations Alliance of Civilizations,
+- Thomas Uthup – Founder and President, Friends of United Nations Alliance of Civilizations

 - Sister Donna Marie Wilhelm, SSJ-TOSF – Executive Director of InterReligious Partners in Action of Greater Cleveland